eleciawhite/MapFiles/README.md

 # MapFiles
-These are variations on my talk about how to use memory map files for embedded systems development and debugging.
+There are two variations on my talk about how to use memory map files for embedded systems development and debugging.

 **Memory Maps and Other Buried Treasures** is a talk about heaps, stacks, and memory maps (but definitely not linker files).
 It was a keynote talk at Hackaday Remoticon 2021.
 The video is coming soon but here are the [slides](MemoryMapsAndOtherBuriedTreasure_slides_ewhite.pdf).